jae-ventures/jae-ventures.github.io/_posts/2025-09-21-more-than-ev-manufacturing-hype.md

 ### Demonstration Through Fleet Electrification

 Smart politics means showing, not just telling.
 North Carolina received [145 electric school buses through the Clean School Bus program](https://electrificationcoalition.org/work/state-ev-policy/north-carolina-ev-policy/) across multiple districts.
 Every day, thousands of students and families see that electric vehicles are reliable and practical for essential services.
+These buses simultaneously demonstrate economic viability (job creation in manufacturing and maintenance), health benefits (cleaner air for children), and climate progress (emissions reduction).

-### Building Business Community Support
+### Aligning Business Development with Health Equity

 They secured support from [28 business leaders who signed a letter](https://electrificationcoalition.org/wp-content/uploads/2023/01/Letter-NC-MHD-Electrification-June-2021.pdf) urging acceleration of medium- and heavy-duty vehicle electrification.
-This private sector endorsement demonstrates that electrification is becoming essential for good business operations and strengthens North Carolina's strategy of focusing on economic policy development alongside environmental goals.
+Simultaneously, health professionals emphasized that [trucks are "one of the biggest contributors to pollution in North Carolina" and that reducing pollution would "lead to better health for our population, with lower rates of adverse birth outcomes, asthma exacerbations, lung cancer, and heart disease."](https://governor.nc.gov/news/press-releases/2022/10/25/governor-cooper-signs-executive-order-grow-north-carolinas-clean-energy-economy-supporting-market)

+This dual messaging showed that business competitiveness and community health aren't competing priorities—they're mutually reinforcing when it comes to electrification policy.

 ### Not Forgetting Rural Communities

 What's particularly impressive is their focus on rural areas.
 Through partnerships with organizations like the [Southern Alliance for Clean Energy](https://cleanenergy.org/resource/transportation-electrification-in-the-southeast-sixth-annual-report/), they've [ensured rural communities aren't left behind in the transition](https://cleanenergy.org/news/dont-leave-money-on-the-table-and-rural-communities-behind/).

-By 2023, North Carolina topped [70,000 electric vehicle registrations](https://electrificationcoalition.org/work/state-ev-policy/north-carolina-ev-policy/), proving their comprehensive approach works.
+By 2023, North Carolina topped [70,000 electric vehicle registrations](https://electrificationcoalition.org/work/state-ev-policy/north-carolina-ev-policy/), proving their cross-sector approach works.

 ### Becoming the Charging Infrastructure Innovation Hub